 How Prosecution Can Be Like a Mathematical Formula

-Jon Holscher, a 2011 graduate of Drake Law School, prosecutes crime for the state in Iowa.
-While the facts differ among cases, they have to all add up to the elements of a crime to get a convinction.
+Jon Holscher, a graduate of Drake Law School, prosecutes crime for a county in Iowa.
+While the facts differ among cases, they must all add up to the elements of a crime to get a conviction.

-Alan Fowler, a 2006 graduate of Mercer University School of Law, primarily represents tourists who got in trouble while on vacation.
+Alan Fowler, a graduate of Mercer University School of Law, primarily represents tourists who got into trouble while on vacation.
 He talks about finding clients, their urgency in resolving their legal trouble, and how he learns about what they really want.
-Alan reminds us that solo practitioners are small business owners who happen to provide legal services.

-Alisha Backus, a 2014 graduate of Barry University School of Law, has an inspiring passion for her work representing people accused of crimes.
+Alisha Backus, a graduate of Barry University School of Law, has an inspiring passion for her work representing people accused of crimes.
 When she was younger, she experienced the ugly side of our justice system as a victim of domestic violence.
-While this understandably causes others choose a different path, it helps her suss out reliable information from not only victims, but her clients too.
+While this understandably causes others to choose a different path, it helps her suss out reliable information from not only victims, but her clients as well.

 Criminal Defense: The Business Side of Being a Lawyer

-Solo practitioners are small business owners who happen to provide legal services.
-Matt Swain started his own criminal defense practice after graduating from University of Oklahoma College of Law.
-In this episode, Matt describes the importance of knowing your business inside and out, and techniques that make him more likely to notice opportunities to help his clients move forward with their lives.
+Matt Swain, a graduate of the University of Oklahoma College of Law, started his own criminal defense practice in a college town 20 miles outside of Oklahoma City immediately after graduation.
+In this episode, Matt describes the importance of understanding your business inside and out and the techniques he uses that ultimately make him more efficient and more likely to notice opportunities that help his clients move forward with their lives.

-In this episode, Assistant U.S. Attorney and Cleveland-Marshall College of Law alumnus Mike Hunter details his role in the criminal justice system.
-From 4th Amendment advice for federal agents making a bust to deciding which cases to take, when to seek indictments, and who to make plea agreements with, Mike tells us how he makes choices in pursuit of justice.
+Mike Hunter, a graduate of Cleveland-Marshall College of Law, is an Assistant U.S. Attorney.
+In this episode, he details his role in the criminal justice system.
+From Fourth Amendment advice for federal agents making a bust to deciding which cases to take, when to seek indictments, and who to make plea agreements with, Mike tells us how he makes choices in pursuit of justice.

-Oft-romanticized in TV shows and movies, public defense is a complex field that bears little resemblance to glamorous Hollywood portrayals.
-In this episode, former public defender and University of Georgia Law alumna Laurie Landsittel gives us valuable insight into the everyday duties of public defenders.
-Laurie shares some of her personal experiences, such as her biggest challenges representing defendants who had committed serious crimes, as well as the time when she helped a teenage girl get out of jail and back on her feet.
+Laurie Landsittel, a graduate of the University of Georgia Law, gives us valuable insight into the day-to-day duties of public defenders.
+Laurie shares some of her personal experiences, such as her biggest challenges representing defendants who committed serious crimes, as well as the time when she helped a teenage girl get out of jail and back on her feet.